 This structure is arguably the most significant in Bologna.
 It formerly served as Bologna University’s main structure.
 The structure now serves as a museum.
 Inside the structure are the public library and the Anatomical Theater.
 When the city moved the university to Palazzo Pogo in 1803, it ceased to serve as the primary university building.

-The Emilia-Romagna region’s greatest public library, which first opened its doors in 1838, has a remarkable historical collection that includes over 850,000 various volumes, pamphlets, journals, and manuscripts.
+The Emilia-Romagna region’s most significant public library, which first opened its doors in 1838, has a remarkable historical collection that includes over 850,000 various volumes, pamphlets, journals, and manuscripts.
 Some of the editions are from the sixteenth century.

 The structure also houses the Anatomical Theater, where medical students learn about anatomy.
 The theater has an amphitheater design.
-During the Second World War’s bombardment, this distinctive theater sustained entire damage.
+This distinctive theater sustained entire damage during the Second World War’s bombardment.
 Fortunately, it was reconstructed using the surviving intact parts.

 Archaeological Museum of Bologna

 The museum’s Piazza Maggiore home, Palazzo Galvani, first welcomed visitors in 1881.
 The museum houses one of Italy’s finest collections of antiquities.
 Local history features ancient artifacts from Rome and Greece.
-The museum’s extensive collection spans numerous time periods and cultures across 9 distinct galleries.
+The museum’s extensive collection spans numerous periods and cultures across nine distinct galleries.

-If you’re into learning about the evolution of Italian and European civilizations, this museum is a must-see.
+This museum is a must-see if you’re into learning about the evolution of Italian and European civilizations.

 National Gallery Bologna (Pinacoteca Nazionale)

-The 14th century is represented in a range of works of art in this gallery, which was established in 1762.
-It regards as one of Europe’s most important art museums.
+The 14th century is represented in a range of works of art in this gallery, established in 1762.
+It is regarded as one of Europe’s most important art museums.

 Santuario di Madonna di San Luca

 Around 1194, toward the end of the 12th century, work on the church’s construction began.
 It didn’t get finished until 1765.
 It’s a great place to visit and discover the inside paintings and unique architectural designs.
-When you visit the church, we advise you to take the 2.6-mile portico walk because it is a unique experience.
+We advise you to take the 2.6-mile portico walk when you visit the church because it is a unique experience.
 On top of the hill where the church is located, you’ll enjoy a stunning view of the city and its surroundings.

 Torre di Prendiparte

-Bologna gives off the impression of being a medieval city when you’re walking through it.
-You feel as though you are traveling back in time as you walk through the various old buildings, squares, porticos, and towers.
+Bologna gives off the impression of a medieval city when walking through it.
+You feel like you are traveling back in time as you walk through the various old buildings, squares, porticos, and towers.
 Bologna has a variety of towers, all of which were utilized for defense.
 One of the best-preserved towers from the medieval era is arguably Torre di Prendiparte, commonly known as Coronata Tower.

-After the Asinelli tower, the tower is the second-largest structure in Bologna.
+After the Asinelli Tower, it is the second-largest structure in Bologna.
 Given its height, which is 60 meters, it is not even all that spectacular.
 However, the way the tower is constructed, with its substantial concrete blocks and distinctively red bolognese color, gives the impression that it is a powerful medieval fortification.

 The levels of the Torre di Prendiparte serve various purposes.
-The third through fifth floors were utilised as prison cells, and thanks to recent repairs, you can still see some indications of what inmates had scrawled on the bricks.
+The third through fifth floors were utilized as prison cells, and thanks to recent repairs, you can still see some indications of what inmates had scrawled on the bricks.
 It’s a terrific idea to see the tower.
-You’ll get a stunning perspective of the city when you get to the summit.
+You’ll get a stunning city perspective when you get to the summit.

 St. Stephen Basilica

-This intriguing building is possibly the oldest in Bologna, but its exact beginnings are still up for debate.
-Some contend that it was built in the tenth century on directives from the city’s patron saint, Bishop San Vitale.
+This intriguing building is possibly the oldest in Bologna, but its exact beginnings are still debated.
+Some contend it was built in the tenth century on directives from the city’s patron saint, Bishop San Vitale.
 He lived in 430 AD.
-When you enter, you immediately see the many buildings despite the exterior giving the impression that it is only a modest church.
-The church consists of seven churches each with its own unique history.
-It’s fascinating to observe how Catholicism has evolved over time.
+When you enter, you immediately see the many buildings despite the exterior, giving the impression that it is only a modest church.
+The church consists of seven churches, each with its unique history.
+It’s fascinating to observe how Catholicism has evolved.

 The Markets in Bologna

 You undoubtedly think of Italian cuisine and fashion when you think of that country.
 In Bologna, you can have everything.
 Around the city, there are numerous food and clothing markets to visit.
-There are some that are open daily and others that are open multiple times per week.
+Some are open daily, and others are open multiple times per week.

 Piozalla Market

 Although Bologna has some of the best shopping in Italy, Milan is renowned as one of the world’s fashion capitals.
-The Piozalla market has been a weekly market since 1251, which is a very long time ago.
+The Piozalla market has been a weekly market since 1251, a very long time ago.
 Every Friday and Saturday from nightfall till morning, it formerly operated as a cattle market.
 Today, the world is a market where anything and everything is available.
 It offers something for everyone and has almost 400 stalls.
-Bologna is without a doubt the best location for shopping.
+Bologna is, without a doubt, the best location for shopping.
 The market is near Piazza VIII Agosto and Montagnola Park.

 Bologna Antique Market